cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     // Executes Application logic ∀ Payload
     payload=packet.data[0]
     cbs = router.callbacks[payload.destPort]
-    ack,success = cbs.onReceivePacket(packet.channelDestId,packet.channelSourceId,packet.sequence,payload,relayer) // Note that payload includes the version.
-The application is required to inspect the version to route the data to the proper callback abortTransactionUnless(success)
+    acknowledgement,success = cbs.onReceivePacket(packet.channelDestId,packet.channelSourceId,packet.sequence,payload,relayer) // Note that payload includes the version.
+The application is required to inspect the version to route the data to the proper callback
+    // construct acknowlegement event by concatenating each app acknowledgment together with a "/" delimiter ackString = ""
+    for i, ack in acknowledgment {
+        ackString = ackString + toHex(ack)
+        if i !== len(acknowledgement) - 1 {
+            ackString = ackString + "/"
+        }
+    }
+    abortTransactionUnless(success)
     if ack != nil {
         // NOTE: Synchronous ack.
         writeAcknowledgement(packet.channelDestId,packet.sequence,ack)
-        // In case of Synchronous ack we emit the event here as we have all the necessary information, while writeAcknowledgement can only retrieve this in case of asynchronous ack. emitLogEntry("writeAcknowledgement", {
+        // In case of Synchronous ack we emit the event here as we have all the necessary information, while writeAcknowledgement can only retrieve this in case of asynchronous ack. emitLogEntry("write_acknowledgement", {
-            sequence: packet.sequence,
+            sequence: packet.sequence, // value is string in decimal format
             sourceId: packet.channelSourceId,
             destId: packet.channelDestId,
-            timeoutTimestamp: packet.timeoutTimestamp,
-            data: packet.data,
-            ack
+            acknowledgement: ackString,
         })
     }else {
     // NOTE No ack || Asynchronous ack.